On the rate of convergence for an $\alpha$-stable central limit theorem under sublinear expectation: Introduction

 \section{Introduction}

-Motivated by measuring risk and other financial problems with uncertainty, Peng \cite{P2004,P2007,P20081,P2010} introduced the notion of sublinear expectation space, called $G$-expectation space.
-One of the fundamental results in the theory is the celebrated Peng's central limit theorem in \cite{P20082,P2010}.
-The corresponding convergence rate was established in \cite{FPSS2019,Song2020} using Stein's method and more recently by Krylov \cite{Krylov2020} using stochastic control method under different model assumptions.
-Furthermore, Huang and Liang \cite{HL2020} studied the convergence rate of a more general central limit theorem via a monotone approximation scheme for $G$-equations.
+Motivated by measuring risks under model uncertainty, Peng \cite{P2004,P2007,P20081,P2010} introduced the notion of sublinear expectation space, called $G$-expectation space.
+The $G$-expectation theory has been widely used to evaluate random outcomes, not using a single probability measure, but using the supremum over a family of possibly mutually singular probability measures.
+One of the fundamental results in this theory is the celebrated Peng's robust central limit theorem introduced in \cite{P20082,P2010}.
+The corresponding convergence rate was an open problem until recently.
+The first convergence rate was established by Song \cite{FPSS2019,Song2020} using Stein's method and later by Krylov \cite{Krylov2020} using stochastic control method under different model assumptions.
+More recently, Huang and Liang \cite{HL2020} studied the convergence rate of a more general central limit theorem via a monotone approximation scheme for the $G$-equation.